Thursday, October 31, 2019

 Now, back to the main story.

-Name any known radical from the Northern region, Abubakar Rimi, Dr. Bala Mohammed, Dr. Attahiru Jega, Dr. Haroun Adamu, Kwankwaso, Junaid Mohammed, Shehu Sani, Dr. Bala Muhammed, Nuru Ribadu, Malam El-Rufai, Alhaji Sule Lamido, etc., they have either served as advisers, governors, or head of MDAs.
+Name any known radical from the Northern region, Abubakar Rimi, Dr. Bala Mohammed, Dr. Attahiru Jega, Dr. Haroun Adamu, Kwankwaso, Junaid Mohammed, Shehu Sani, Dr. Bala Muhammed, Nuru Ribadu, Malam El-Rufai, Alhaji Sule Lamido, etc., they have either served as advisers, governors, or heads of MDAs.
 I know some of you might not remember or know who some of these guys are or were.
 For instance, the late Dr. Bala Mohammed was a young leftist radical from Bauchi State.
 One of the finest intellectuals this country has ever produced.
 He was a lecturer at ABU and became an Adviser to the late Governor Abubakar Rimi of Kano State, himself a radical and a protégé of the late Aminu Kano.
-And Aminu Kano was also a populist radical who resisted any attempt to be under the radar or control of Ahmadu Bello.
+Aminu Kano was also a populist radical who resisted any attempt to be under the radar or control of Ahmadu Bello.

-On the flip side, Dr. Festus Iyayi and his wife and kids were brutally evacuated from their Uniben Quarter by Agberos from the popular Iyaro Motor Park, hired by Vice-Chancellor Alele Williams allegedly at the prompting of President Ibrahim Babangida.
+On the flip side, Dr. Festus Iyayi and his wife and kids were brutally evacuated from their Uniben Quarter by Agberos from the popular Iyaro Motor Park, hired by Vice-Chancellor Alele Williams, allegedly at the prompting of President Ibrahim Babangida.
 He was later reinstated.
-But he died a few years ago in a ghastly motor accident at Lokoja, Kogi State, on his way to Kaduna State for ASUU meeting.
+But he died a few years ago in a ghastly motor accident at Lokoja, Kogi State, on his way to Kaduna State for an ASUU meeting.
 He was vibrant, outspoken, a rare gem of a radical, who wanted the best for Nigerian Universities and our children.
-I met with him one on one in 1986 at his Uniben residence.
+I met with him in 1986 at his Uniben residence.
 How come President Jonathan did not bring him immediately into his Aso Rock Team as an Adviser or Minister of Education?

 Moving Forward.

-Politics, according to opinion leaders is a dirty game.
-However, some modern thinkers hold the view, and fervently so, that politics is not dirty; it is only dirty to the extent that the clean and honorable and credible men and women of refined integrity remain unwilling to get into the game and get dirty in the search for power.
+Politics, according to opinion leaders, is a dirty game.
+However, some modern thinkers hold the view, and fervently so, that politics is not dirty; it is only dirty to the extent that the clean and honourable and credible men and women of refined integrity remain unwilling to get into the game and get dirty in the search for power.
 And until that is done, politics cannot be made whole.

-On that theory, I want to make this bold statement and a challenge to myself (the author of this essay) and all the young men and women of Edo State to join me to start a new political movement and turn a new page in Edo State leadership structure.
+On that theory, I want to make this bold statement and a challenge to myself (the author of this essay) and all the young men and women of Edo State to join me to start a new political movement and turn a new page in Edo State's leadership structure.
 A charity must begin at home, and according to the renowned Congressman from Massachusetts, Thomas Phillip "Tip" O'Neill Jr., all politics is local.
 Therefore, if we must change Abuja, we must start at home.

 Today, we have an outsider or a non-conformist in charge of affairs in Edo State.
-We must sustain the momentum he establishes, and embrace his approach.
+We must sustain the momentum he establishes and embrace his approach.
 It doesn't mean we have to all move to APC or the government in power.
-We should endeavor to uphold our political beliefs and at the same time, rally to join forces with any candidate who represents what is good about us as a people and Edo State in general, irrespective of the political party of the candidate.
+We should endeavour to uphold our political beliefs and at the same time, rally to join forces with any candidate who represents what is good about us as a people and Edo State in general, irrespective of the political party of the candidate.

 Finally, none of the Senators currently serving should be returned to the Senate when their terms end.
 In a similar vein, none of the members of the House of Representatives should be returned to Abuja.
 I made this declaration in light of what has become of Edo State in terms of federal presence and the appalling state of our road transportation networks.
 Measured by any standard, they do not represent us or our interests.
-That they are not as smart and politically sophisticated as their Northern colleagues have been well documented.
-It is our duty to vindicate the spirit of Chief Anthony Enahoro.
+That they are not as smart and politically sophisticated as their Northern colleagues has been well documented.
+We must vindicate the spirit of Chief Anthony Enahoro.
 Because his audacity is missing in what our representatives bring to the table at the national level and at the National Assembly.
 Therefore, I want to use this opportunity to invite all my friends to join the bandwagon - Edo State can no longer remain a backbencher in our national affairs.
 It is time for a new paradigm.
 All Edo State Senator Must Go.
 All Edo State House of Rep Members Must Go.
-Thank you and God bless the good people of Edo State and the good people of Nigeria.
+Thank you, and God bless the good people of Edo State and the good people of Nigeria.
 From time to time, I will be revisiting this topic on the way forward.